minvws/generiekefuncties-docs/input/pagecontent/care-services.md

 #### Not in scope: Practitioner and PractitionerRole

 The data model of the IHE mCSD contains resourcetypes/profiles for Practioner and PractitionerRole.
 These entities are NOT in scope of the Generic Function Addressing.
-The main reason is that there is no GDPR legal basis for the processing of data of healthcare professionals by the 'Landelijk Register Zorgaanbieders' (LRZa).
+The main reason is that there is currently no legal basis for the processing of data of healthcare professionals by the 'Landelijk Register Zorgaanbieders' (LRZa).

 ### Security